lm3nitro/Projects/Metasploit/MSFvenom.md

 ![Pasted image 20240501141911](https://github.com/lm3nitro/Projects/assets/55665256/810d5f2f-9b7f-4116-8d73-a41915740313)

 I also used Process Hacker.
-Process Hacker is a free tool for Windows that helps manage and monitor what is happeneing.
+Process Hacker is a free tool for Windows that helps manage and monitor what is happening.
 Windows by default comes with Task Manager, however, this is a more enhanced version of that.
 It provides more detailed information about running programs, CPU and memory.

 Taking a look at the lm3nitro_shell.exe that is running, I was also able to see the location, command line, time that it has running, and the Parent: